 So why doesn’t it work?

-If your fruit trees seem to have dropped their built in program and just can’t get fruit production right, chances are, there are some environmental conditions at play that you can adjust and get your fruit trees back on track.
+If your fruit trees seem to have dropped their built-in program and just can’t get fruit production right, chances are, there are some environmental conditions at play that you can adjust and get your fruit trees back on track.

 Does the age of the tree make a difference in fruit production?

-It does.
-Young trees need from two to five years before they really start blooming profusely which is what you need for good fruit production.
 Apple and apricot trees need at least two years, sour cherry and peach at least three years, pear at least four years and sweet cherry and quince can take up to five years before they really start producing fruit.
-So age of the tree does mean something.
+So the age of the tree does mean something.

 What about soil conditions?

-Soil conditions are extremely important.
-Probably more important that anything else in the equation because healthy happy trees make more fruit.
 Poor soil conditions make for a tree that is struggling and stressed.
 Insect and diseases are more likely to attack a weak tree or a tree that is under a great deal of stress.

 Happy trees make lots of fruit.

-A tree that is growing along mightily and appears to be perfectly happy with it’s environment is going to fight off insects and diseases better than an unhappy tree.
-A happy tree means a more vibrant tree, a tree free of insect and disease issues, therefore bountiful fruit production.
+A happy tree means a more vibrant tree, a tree-free of insect and disease issues, therefore bountiful fruit production.
 When you think about it, it’s a pretty simple equation.
 However, this is where and how it all goes wrong.

 Be careful about how, when or why you amend the soil when you plant new fruit trees.

-What kind of soil do you have?
-What, if any amending does it need?
-If it ain’t broke, don’t fix it.
-Sometimes we gardeners do harm when we are really trying to do the right thing.
-If you have pretty good soil in your yard just plant your tree and back fill around it with the soil you have.
+If you have pretty good soil in your yard just plant your tree and backfill around it with the soil you have.
 If your soil is dark brown and not sticky like mud your fruit trees should be perfectly happy in it.

 How to amend soil that is sand and gravel.